-On this July 4th, we reflect on one of our most precious rights: the ability to freely express our opinion, whether it be on a blog, a letter to the Editor of our local newspaper…or in a song.
+One of our most precious rights as Americans is the ability to freely express our opinion, whether it be on a blog, a letter to the Editor of our local newspaper…or in a song.

 Practically everyone can name a song (or two) that’s been tagged as one defining an era.
 However, not all fall into the category of favorite romantic ballad or favored dance track; national and global events have sparked artists to record impassioned pleas for awareness, via song or rap.
 These protest songs have the unique ability to move some to tears — and others to action.
 They become battle cries sung at demonstrations or marches and frequently establish their place in history.